usrbinkat/blog.usrbinkat.io/hugo/content/en/blog/k8s-bare-metal-vmware-replacement.md

 Consider [dendrochronology](https://climate.nasa.gov/news/2540/tree-rings-provide-snapshots-of-earths-past-climate/#:~:text=These%20rings%20can%20tell%20us,the%20late%20summer%20and%20fall.), the scientific study of tree rings that record historical ecological data through distinctive patterns of annual growth.
 Similarly, enterprises develop their own technological growth rings—layers of hardware, compute orchestration, and frameworks that accumulate across decades of projects.
 Each era of technical modernization becomes a permanent layer in the organization's architecture, forming what we might call "technical dendrochronology."

 Under the relentless pressure of short-term business deliverables, this technical stratification often results from the unintended permanence of adopted technologies.
-Innovation can quietly transform progress into technical debt, binding business models to decisions made during simpler times in an organization's history.
-This transformation can impede future growth and competitiveness, potentially threatening corporate survival as once-necessary technologies become costly obligations.
-In the worst cases, organizations require radical restructuring—when ideally, technology paradigms should make changes as simple as replacing batteries in a remote.
+Innovation necessary for progress can quietly transform into technical obsolescence, chaining business models to technology decisions made during simpler times in an organization's history.
+This transformation can be malignant at best, or prevent and impede necessary future growth and competitiveness, potentially threatening corporate survival as once-necessary technologies become costly obligations.
+In the worst cases, organizations require radical restructuring—when ideally, technology paradigms should make changes as simple as replacing batteries in a common tv remote.

 ## The Cloud: Evolution or Entrapment?